M-oons/Presence-Archive/README.md

 - The `Large Image Text` and `Small Image Text` fields will be the text that is displayed in a bubble when you hover your mouse over the respective image in your Discord activity.
 - `Show Timestamp` determines whether or not the timestamp should be displayed in your Discord activity.
 The timer initially starts when Presence is launched and can be reset, see below.
 - `Reset Timestamp On Update` is used to reset the timestamp to start from the current time when you click `Update Presence`.

+Presence will minimize to the Windows system tray when the "X" button in the top right of the window is clicked.